 I just happened to have prepared an entire post on that…you can find it here.

 I watched a lot of cooking shows (no surprises there), enjoyed Masterchef and Bake-off (both the English and Australian versions), and new series of Harrow and Agatha Raisin.

 Other than that I’d need to refer back to my monthly wrap-ups to jog my memory.

 Who did I miss this year?

-Friends and family left back in Sydney…but not enough to even consider looking backwards.
-I also missed dumplings and diversity…does that count?
+As always, friends and family left back in Sydney…but not enough to even consider looking backwards.

 What kept you sane this year?

 Kali, Adventure Spaniel snoring under my desk.
 Also, my walks along the beach with hubby followed by coffee most weekday mornings are the highlight of my working day.